Hardcore Holly: Spark Plug (1994–1997)

 In 1991, Holly made his initial appearance in the World Wrestling Federation (WWF).
 Again, he was portrayed as a jobber using the name "Bob Holly".
 His sole match was teaming with Mike Sample in a loss to The Bushwhackers on the March 30 edition of WWF Superstars (match was taped on March 11 in Pensacola, Florida).

 Holly returned to the WWF on January 11, 1994.
-His initial gimmick was that of a NASCAR driver turned wrestler called Thurman "Sparky" Plugg, by late summer 1994, Holly changed his name to Bob "Spark Plugg" Holly, according to Holly, he went to Vince McMahon and asked him to change his name because he didn't like the "Thurman" name and that his friends and family were teasing him over the name but wanted to keep the NASCAR gimmick and McMahon agreed.
 He competed in the 1994 Royal Rumble match, lasting over 21 minutes.
+His initial gimmick was that of a NASCAR driver turned wrestler called Thurman "Sparky" Plugg.
+By late summer 1994, Holly changed his name to Bob "Spark Plugg" Holly.
+According to Holly, he went to Vince McMahon and asked him to change his name because he didn't like the name Thurman and his friends and family were teasing him over it, but wanted to keep the NASCAR gimmick, and McMahon agreed.

-Bob Holly alongside 1-2-3 Kid took part at WWF World Tag Team Championship Tournament (1995).
-After defeating Well Dunn and Heavenly Bodies, they reached to the finals which was held at Royal Rumble.
-At the Royal Rumble in January 1995, Holly and the 1–2–3 Kid defeated Bam Bam Bigelow and Tatanka to crown new WWF Tag Team Champions.
-Their title reign lasted only one day, however, as the next day, on WWF Monday Night Raw, Holly and the Kid lost the tag team title to The Smoking Gunns.
+Holly alongside 1-2-3 Kid took part at WWF World Tag Team Championship Tournament (1995).
+After defeating Well Dunn and Heavenly Bodies, they reached the finals, which was held at the Royal Rumble in January 1995.
+There, Holly and the 1–2–3 Kid defeated Bam Bam Bigelow and Tatanka to crown new WWF Tag Team Champions.
+Their title reign lasted only one day, however, as the next day, on WWF Monday Night Raw, the duo lost the tag team title to The Smoking Gunns.

 On the May 7, 1995 (taped April 26, 1995) episode of WWF Action Zone, Holly pinned WWF Intercontinental Champion Jeff Jarrett in a title match, but as Jarrett had his foot on the ropes the title was vacated.
 Later on in the show, Jarrett defeated Holly in a rematch for the vacant title after pinning Holly with a roll-up.
 Holly's title win is no longer recognized by WWE.
 Holly then competed in the 1995 King of the Ring tournament, defeating Mantaur to qualify before losing to The Roadie in the quarterfinals.
 He was then the first WWF pay-per-view opponent of Hunter Hearst Helmsley, losing to him at SummerSlam.

-At Survivor Series, Holly was a part of the Underdogs team along with Marty Jannetty, Hakushi, and Barry Horowitz.
-They were defeated by the Body Donnas team of Skip, Doctor of Desire Tom Prichard, Rad Radford, and the 1–2–3 Kid.
+At Survivor Series, Holly was part of the Underdogs team along with Marty Jannetty, Hakushi, and Barry Horowitz.
+They were defeated by the Body Donnas team of Skip, Doctor of Desire Tom Prichard, Rad Radford and the 1–2–3 Kid.

 Despite lasting nearly 40 minutes in the Royal Rumble, Holly made very few television appearances in the WWF throughout 1996 and 1997.
-In 1997 he scored two victories over Owen Hart on May 19 episode of Raw by pinfall and Brian Pillman on August 4 episode of Raw by count-out.
+In 1997 he scored two victories over Owen Hart on the May 19 episode of Raw by pinfall and Brian Pillman on the August 4 episode of Raw by count-out.
 Afterwards, Holly was inactive during the rest of 1997 and temporarily went back to welding.